Return on Investment Calculator

 IRR VS ROI

 IRR is another financial measure to estimate and compare the profitability of investment opportunities.
-IRR, or the Internal Rate of Return, is a discount factor.
+IRR, or the Internal Rate of Return, is a discount factor used when calculating present value.
 It is the discount factor that makes all the net cash flows from an investment through the years, or the investment’s net present value, equal to 0.
 When a project’s net present value is equal to 0, it means that the project is neither profitable nor unprofitable.
 The formula of IRR is:

 In terms of usage, while ROI is used mainly for short-term investment opportunities, IRR is more useful in finding the long-term return, because IRR takes into account the timings of the cash flow, while ROI doesn’t.
 However, as the formula shows, IRR is a bit more complex to calculate than ROI.